Bernie Nolan: Personal life

 Nolan married drummer Steve Doneathy in 1996, in Lancashire.
 The couple lived in St Anne's on Sea, Lancashire and later in Weybridge, Surrey.
-In 1998 she gave birth to their daughter who was stillborn and another daughter in 1999.
+In 1998, she gave birth to their daughter who was stillborn and another daughter in 1999.
 Bernie had previously been in a relationship with Bradley Walsh.

 Illness and death

 On 23 April 2010, it was announced that Nolan was suffering from breast cancer.
 In October 2010, she stated that she was cancer-free after having undergone chemotherapy and a mastectomy and was taking herceptin.
 In February 2012, she announced that she was no longer taking cancer treatment drugs and was completely free of cancer.

-At the end of October 2012, Nolan announced that the cancer had returned and had metastasised to her brain, lungs, liver and bones.
+At the end of October 2012, Nolan announced that the cancer had returned and had metastasised to her brain, lungs, liver, and bones.

-Nolan died in her sleep, at her home in Surrey, on 4 July 2013, aged 52.
+Nolan died in her sleep, at her home in Surrey, England, on 4 July 2013, aged 52.

 Nolan's funeral service was held on 17 July 2013 at the Grand Theatre, Blackpool and she was later cremated at Carleton Crematorium.
-Her ashes were then buried alongside those of her stillborn daughter.
+Her ashes were then buried alongside those of her stillborn daughter, Kate.